 For shorter trips or more energetic travellers, bicycle rental is available throughout Tuktuk.

 Best Time to Visit Lake Toba

 In our opinion, there’s no bad time to come to Lake Toba.
-However, if you really want to appreciate the peaceful beauty of this place, better to avoid busy periods.
+However, if you really want to appreciate the peaceful beauty of this place, it’s better to avoid busy periods.

 Steer clear of Chinese New Year (which varies, but tends to be in early February), and Idul Fitr, a popular Muslim holiday which changes dates year by year.
 Christmas and New Years are also rather hectic.

-Lake Toba Weather
+Weather in Lake Toba

 Because it’s an elevated region, Lake Toba is considerably cooler and less humid that other areas of Sumatra.

 Dry season/high season generally falls between May and September.

 Wet season/low season is from October to May.